iamdtang/skaterdav85.github.io/_posts/2018-02-25-react-patterns-in-ember-render-props.md

 keywords: react patterns, ember, render props
 ---

 Lately I've been hearing a lot about various component patterns in React.
 One pattern that has been coming up is the Render Props pattern.
 I was curious about what problem it solves and what the equivalent is in Ember.

+> TL;DR - An Ember component in its block form yielding state through a block param can be similar to a single render prop.
+Contextual components can be used similarly to multiple render props in React, with a few minor differences.

 The [React docs](https://reactjs.org/docs/render-props.html) describe Render Props as: